abdullahalnoman003/Project-Super-Shop-Management-/README.md

-# 🛒 **The Daily Market Management System**
+# 🛒 **The Daily Market**

-The **Daily Market Management System** is a powerful, console-based retail management solution built in **C programming language**.
+The **Daily Market**, a Super Shop Management System is a powerful, console-based retail management solution built in **C programming language**.
 Designed for small to medium-sized businesses, this project handles inventory, sales, and staff operations seamlessly, ensuring efficient workflows for store owners and an intuitive shopping experience for customers.

 ---